Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    **Note:** that a shorter path name is better than a long path name on the webserver.

-   **`INTERNAL ONLY`** The latest ISO in Artifactory can change, it is advised to use the full filename of the ISO name.
+   **`INTERNAL USE`** The latest ISO in HPE Cray Artifactory can change, it is advised to use the full filename of the ISO name.
 Every `latest` ISO has a matching ISO with the real buildID in the name, this ISO will have the same File-Time metadata as the latest ISO. http://car.dev.cray.com/artifactory/csm/MTL/sle15_sp2_ncn/x86_64/dev/master/metal-team/cray-pre-install-toolkit-latest.iso

 1. See the respective procedure below to attach an ISO.